ErinMorelli/dlm-changelog/README.md

 *by Erin Morelli*

-An add-on for Mike Jolley's [Dowload Monitor](http://wordpress.org/plugins/download-monitor/) that adds a version changelog functionlity.
+An add-on for Mike Jolley's [Download Monitor](http://wordpress.org/plugins/download-monitor/) that adds a version changelog functionlity.

 **Requires Download Monitor verson 1.2 or higher**